abrar-mohamed-cpu/abrar-mohamed/README.md

 my personal profile
 # Hi, I'm abrar mohamed 👋

-  I began my journey by learning **programming fundamentals using Python**, and built several small projects, including interactive games with Turtle graphics.
+  I began my journey by learning **programming fundamentals using Python**, and built several small projects .

 After gaining confidence with Python, I shifted my focus to **web development**, where I’m now building a solid foundation in **HTML**, **CSS**, and **JavaScript**.
 I'm passionate about technology and love creating things that are both useful and user-friendly.